Search the Health Library

 Intracranial Pressure Monitoring via a lumbar catheter

-A lumbar catheter is a small flexible tube that is placed in the lumbar spine.
+To measure the pressure of the cerebrospinal fluid (CSF) in your brain, your doctors will use a lumbar catheter, which is a small, flexible tube that is placed in the lumbar spine.
 This tube measures the pressure of the cerebrospinal fluid in the brain.
 This is a diagnostic test.
 It will not treat your symptoms.
 This test will help us determine if high or low pressures are the cause of your symptoms.
 The results from this test will help guide treatment which may include medicines or surgery.

 - A needle will be put in your arm to give you a medicine to reduce the risk of infection (antibiotic).